-The Artisan Quartet, Patrice Calixte and Caleb Polashek violins, Bruce Williams viola, and Douglas Harvey cello, comprises primarily principal players from the Austin Symphony and has become a fixture around central Texas and beyond.
+The Artisan String Quartet, Patrice Calixte and Helen Cooper violins, Bruce Williams viola, and Douglas Harvey cello, is comprised primarily of principal players from the Austin Symphony and has become a fixture around central Texas and beyond.
 In addition to regular appearances at the Victoria Bach Festival, the Artisans enjoy Quartet in Residence status at the Texas Bach Festival in Georgetown, the Mozart Festival Texas in San Antonio, and the Mason Chamber Music Festival.
-MidAmerica Productions, Inc., invited the Artisan Quartet to make its Carnegie Hall debut performing on the Carnegie Hall Weil Recital Hall Chamber Music Series on March 22, 2012.
+MidAmerica Productions, Inc. invited the Artisan String Quartet to make its Carnegie Hall debut performing on the Carnegie Hall Weil Recital Hall Chamber Music Series on March 22, 2012.
 The concert in New York was commemorated by the Texas House of Representatives on March 13, 2013, with HR 703 read into the Texas Congressional Record with the Artisans present.

 Native Iowan and now Mason’s own, Scott Haupert earned his Masters’ degree in viola performance from Yale University in 1991.
 He studied Chamber Music with the Tokyo String Quartet and has been a member of the Hartford, San Diego Symphonies and Los Angeles Opera Orchestra, notably under the music direction of Placido Domingo.